naiyerasif/site/content/blog/2019/2019-08-18-logging-nodejs-application-with-morgan-and-log4js-node.md

 npm install log4js
 ```

-Ensure the following environment variables are available to the application (through `dotenv` or your system's environment variables); they configure the default logging level of `log4js-node` and the name of log file.
+Ensure the following environment variables are available to the application (through `dotenv` or your system's environment variables); they configure the default logging level of `log4js-node` and the name of the log file.

 ```properties
 LOG_LEVEL=info